sci10n/GUI-Agent/README.md

 "Scripting user activity is a hard thing to do" - me

 ## About
-This project aims at creating a system for scripting user activity inside computer environments using computer vision and peripheral devices.
+This project aims at creating a system for scripting user activity inside computer systems using computer vision and peripheral devices.
 The technologies used are the following

 - OpenCV
 - Jython
 - Java
 - GraphLib

 Tons of inspiration was taken from the Sikuli project and until I get on good terms with VirtualBox SDK this project can be seen as a inferior version of Sikuli.
+THe goal is to enable automization of guest systems in VirtualBox

 ## Install
 All you have to do are the following esoteric tasks taken right out of M. C. Escher’s wildest nightmares: